AgyemangOpambour/Data-Warehouse-and-BI-Analytics/README.md

 # Data-Warehouse-and-BI-Analytics
 Explore data warehousing's role in business intelligence.
 Covering architecture, data stores, design principles, and tools like IBM Cognos Analytics.
 Culminates in a final project showcasing schema design and visualization skills.
+Perform business analysis on 106,401 dataset.
+Created Fact and Dimension tables on PostgreSQL and loaded the CSV dataset into the tables.
+Connect to IBM Cognos Analytics software to create a dashboard.
+The dashboard displays barchart, pie chart, line plots, country and regional distribution of the dataset.

 ![datawarehouse](https://github.com/AgyemangOpamobur/Data-Warehouse-and-BI-Analytics/assets/78166528/b79000c0-efbf-4dd6-aef3-bb2cee89d2ac)